NicoleDreon/me/README.md

 ## <a name="installation"></a>Installation

-If you'd like to run Mindful Everyday on your own machiene.
+Run Mindful Everyday on your own machiene.

 Install PostgreSQL (Mac OSX)